alpaycb/sqlplusdemo/README.md

 In SQL++, you use dot notation (.) to access fields within nested objects.
 `ap.geo.lat` means "go to the ap document, then go to the geo field, and then get the lat field."

-### Join airline and route on the IATA code, group by airline name, and count the number of routes per airline.
+### Join airline and route on the IATA code, group by airline name, and count the number of routes per airline:
 ```sql
 SELECT a.name AS airline, COUNT(r.airline) AS route_count
 FROM `travel-sample`.inventory.airline a